collabnix/wasmlabs/kubernetes/working-together.md

 ## Conclusion

-In this blog post, we have explored how to use WebAssembly and Kubernetes together to build and deploy a sample app.
+In this tutorial, we have explored how to use WebAssembly and Kubernetes together to build and deploy a sample app.
 We have walked you through the steps needed to set up a local environment, build a sample app using Rust and WebAssembly, and deploy it on a Kubernetes cluster.

 WebAssembly offers a fast and efficient way to run code on the web, and Kubernetes provides a powerful platform for deploying and managing containerized applications.
 By combining these technologies, we can build and deploy web apps that are fast, scalable, and easy to manage.